AdobeDocs/journey-optimizer-b2b.en/help/user/content/marketo-engage-design-studio.md

 ## Add assets

-From the Assets list page, you can add image assets to the Journey Optimizer B2B Edition workspace or a Marketo ENgage workspace.
+From the Assets list page, you can add image assets to the Journey Optimizer B2B Edition workspace or a Marketo Engage workspace.

 1. Click **[!UICONTROL Add Assets]** at the top right.